-The person centered service plan is based on service units and is monitored for usage by the case manager for each participant.
-DAIL conducts random monitoring reviews of participants who direct their services and are in contact with the case management agency as issues arise.
+The person centered service plan is based on service units and is monitored for usage by the PDC for each participant.
+DAIL conducts random monitoring reviews of participants who direct their services and are in contact with the PDC agency as issues arise.
 Corrective action plans are created in instances where the participant fails to adhere to the service plan by over/under use of service units